 Fabric Awning – This is a breathable material that can withstand UV rays and is designed to dry quickly.
 Fabric awnings have a special finish applied to it that makes them water and oil-based stain resistant.
 This finish can fade over time.
 If not treated a fabric awning will become permanently soiled and can possibly leak.

 Vinyl Awning – When cleaning your vinyl awning do not use any cleaners that contain bleach or harsh chemicals.
-These are harmful to vinyl.
+These are harmful to the vinyl.
 Not using these harsh cleaners will extend the life of your awning.

 Wash your awning with a high-quality cleaner that is made to work on outdoor vinyl.
 We recommend this cleaner.